De opificio mundi (John Philoponus): Content

 The second book of the Opificio is an explanation of Genesis 1:2–5 and the first day of creation.
 The third book is about Genesis 1:6–8, concerning the firmament and the second day of creation.
 Here, he advocates for the sphericity of the Earth to refute the position of Cosmas.
 Like Basil of Caesarea's Hexaemeron, John's work explained that the spherical Earth was contained in a spherical heaven.
 This he says goes against the uneducated Dyophysite "scriptural fundamentalists" (flat Earthers) like Cosmas who were uneducated in the scriptures and appear in folly before the pagans.

 Like Augustine, John favored the view that creation was instantaneous and not that it occurred over six literal days.
 According to John, the creation days do not correspond to normal chronological days, since the agents for the measurement of time were only created on the fourth day (the sun, moon, and stars), and yet days, mornings, and evenings were the terms used as chronological delimiters for the creation acts before that.
-John sought for a more symbolic meaning of the "six" days, and considered many ways in which that might be so: it might have been that the number six was chosen because it corresponds to a combination of the single dimensions of a line or that it a sixfold hierarchy of entities emerging from formless matter.
+John sought for a more symbolic meaning of the "six" days, and considered many ways in which that might be so: it might have been that the number six was chosen because it corresponds to a combination of the single dimensions of a line or that it corresponds to a sixfold hierarchy of entities emerging from formless matter.
 These were meanings that were not historical but reflective of metaphysical truthes.

 John also argued on the basis of Genesis 2:7 that human souls are distinguished from animal souls.